mle86/csv-parser/README.md

 Alternatively, use the **-e** option, as a missing separator character can be ignored;
 however, this will cause malformed CSV input to be ignored as well.

+## Multi-Line Column Names

+If the first input field contains linebreaks, the automatic separator detection won't be able to find the separator and terminate the program with exit code 3, as it only checks the first input line.
+In this case, it is necessary
+to manually specify the separator character with the **-d** option.

 # Exit codes